SILENT-GUO/2D-Transformation/README.md

-# 2D-Transformation
+# 3D-Transformation
 This is programming assignment 1 part 2 from HKU COMP3271 course.

-Thanks to the work of TA Zhiyang Dou, the effect can be shown in the mp4.
+Thanks to the stuctural work of TA Zhiyang Dou, the effect can be shown in the mp4 file made by Zhiyang Dou.

 Operation matual: (tested on Mac M1 silicon)
 + Press 1 (Default) - Rotation